-The Faculty-Student Mentoring Program connects senior faculty in a variety of departments across the Arts and Sciences with junior and senior undergraduate students in Columbia College and the School of General Studies.
+The Faculty-Student Mentoring Program provides a pathway for sophomore, junior, and senior undergraduate students in Columbia College and the School of General Studies to connect with senior faculty in a variety of departments across the Arts and Sciences.
 Created at the request of the students themselves, this program aims to foster personal relationships between scholars and students outside of their traditional academic roles.
 The faculty mentor is not an academic advisor, tutor, or letter-writer; they are an experienced ally who can provide personal and individual guidance and support on academic, professional, and social issues, helping their mentees not only achieve but also identify or clarify their goals.

 If you are a faculty member in the Arts and Sciences and would like to be a mentor, contact Jessica Lilien.